 Income Statement Comparison

-The following table provides a comprehensive comparison of the most recent income statements for Cameco Corporation (CCJ) and NexGen Energy Ltd. (NXE) for the fiscal year ending December 31, 2024.
+In this section, I will provide a comparative overview of the income statements of Cameco Corporation (CCJ) and NexGen Energy Ltd. (NXE) for the most recent fiscal year.

 MetricCCJNXE